Aziz-Ayadi/SpaceX_Falcon9_First_Stage_Landing_Prediction_Project/README.md

 scraped 121 SpaceX flights of Falcon9 rockets from 'wikipedia.org'.
 With each flight we get these variables :
 * Flight Number
 * Launch Site
-* Name of distributer of each rocket's payload (The portion of a spacecraft that is responsible for achieving the mission's primary objectives)
+* Name of distributor of each rocket's payload (The portion of a spacecraft that is responsible for achieving the mission's primary objectives)
 * Payload mass
 * Type of orbit each rocket will follow
 * Customer